 The purpose of this policy is to ensure that any complaints or concerns by service users are correctly managed.
-MC Clinic Ltd, although an independent body aspires to meet the principles set out in the NHS Constitution which are:
+Lyphe Clinic, although an independent body aspires to meet the principles set out in the NHS Constitution which are:

 • The right to have any complaint made about our services dealt with efficiently and to have it properly investigated.

 • The right to know the outcome of any investigation into a complaint.